realpython/realpython-blog/2016/2016-08-30-flask-by-example-custom-angular-directive-with-D3.md

----
-layout: post
-title: "Flask by Example - Charting with D3"
+# Flask by Example - Custom Angular Directive with D3
-date: 2016-08-07 19:04:04 -0600
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, flask, front-end]

-keywords: "python, web development, flask, angular, angularjs, javascript, d3, d3js, d3.js"
-description: "In the final part of the Flask by Example series, we'll  create a frequency distribution and histogram chart using JavaScript and D3."
----

 {% assign openTag = '{%' %}

 **Welcome back.
-With Angular set up along with a loading spinner and our refactored Angular controller, let's move on to charting with [D3](https://d3js.org/)**
+With Angular set up along with a loading spinner and our refactored Angular controller, let's move on to the final part and create a custom Angular Directive to display a frequency distribution chart with JavaScript and the  [D3](https://d3js.org/) library.**

 <br>